Introduction to Virtualisation

-In the current IT market the most commonly used type of virtualization is known as “Server Virtualization”.
-Server Virtualization allows you to run multiple OSs on 1 physical host, this leads to a saving on items such as network components, UPS, update time etc.
+In the current IT market the most commonly used type of virtualisation is known as “Server Virtualisation”.
+Server Virtualisation allows you to run multiple OSs on 1 physical host, this leads to a saving on items such as network components, UPS, update time etc.

 The difference between the 2 approaches highlighted above is that one is run within an OS and the other is installed directly onto host.
 These are commonly known as: